List of Die Hard characters: Karl Vreski

 Karl Vreski is Hans Gruber's right-hand man, who leads the hunt for John McClane in Nakatomi Plaza.
 John seemingly kills Karl by hanging him from some chains.
 Karl survives and once more attempts to kill John, only to be shot dead by Al Powell.

 He was portrayed by Alexander Godunov.

 Theo

-Theo is a computer hacker working for Hans Gruber who appears in Die Hard, and one of the group's only Americans.
+Theo is a computer hacker working for Hans Gruber who appears in Die Hard, and is the only African-American in the group.
 Theo is snarky and arrogant, often cracking jokes, even when others are killed.
 After the Nakatomi vault is opened, Theo attempts to prepare the terrorists' escape vehicle, only to be knocked unconscious by Argyle.

 He was portrayed by Clarence Gilyard.

 Eddie

 Eddie is one of the terrorists working for Hans Gruber.
 During Sergeant Al Powell's inspection of the Nakatomi Plaza, Eddie disguises himself as a guard and convinces Powell nothing is wrong.
 Eddie ends up being one of the only remaining terrorists when Gruber holds Holly hostage, but is shot in the head by John.

 He was portrayed by Dennis Hayden.